dev-ahmadbilal/database-systems-course/01-introduction-and-welcome.md

 Learning how databases work is transformational.
 It will change how you write queries, how you design applications, and how you think about performance, security, and scale.

 So treat this course like a reference book — something to return to as your career evolves.
 Don't rush.
-Don't just watch.
+Don't just read.
 Think.

 Start asking:
 - Why does this concept exist?